-Council has adopted Zone R5 (Large Lot Residential) for its rural residential areas and is relevant to the Strategy.
+Council has adopted Zone R5 (Large Lot Residential) for its large lot residential areas and is relevant to the Strategy.
 The other zones within the LEP 2011 are based on the standard LEP instrument order 2006.

 R5 (Large Lot Residential)